railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

 a single document, by the solid bar on one of the process nodes.
 You also link to documents and menus for each of the stages.

-There is a clear distinction between a cross-functional process (that is currently only shown in the web client) and the detailed document workflow (that is shown in both the web client from a process node, and the GTK client from the :menuselection:`Plugins > Execute a Plugin...` menu and clicking either the :guilabel:`Print Workflow` or the :guilabel:`Print Workflow (Complex)` option.
+There is a clear distinction between a cross-functional process and the detailed document workflow that is shown in client from a debug mode.

 .. figure:: images/purchase_workflow.png
    :scale: 65
    :align: center

-   *Workflow for a Purchase Order*
+   *flow for a Purchase Order*

 Alongside the document management system, the process visualization features make OpenERP far better for documentation than similar systems.